mz687/hpcGPT_comparison_study/README.md

 ## Hardware requirement
 This work used 64 GH200 GPUs for fine-tuning Llama-3.1-8B model, each of which has 96 GB HBM and 120 GB RAM.

+## Dataset
+We cleaned the user tickets stored in TACC database to form question-answer pairs.
+According to TACC's user privacy policy, we cannot release the train and evaluation dataset in public.
+If you are interested, please register a TACC account [here](https://accounts.tacc.utexas.edu/register?_gl=1*15ri7bv*_ga*ODMzMTMwOTkwLjE3MDc3NTMzNjA.*_ga_TRRRQZ0EHX*MTc0NTMzMzg0Mi4xMjAuMC4xNzQ1MzMzODQyLjAuMC4w) and contact us for access to the datasets on TACC machines.

 ## Software dependencies

 Please use `pip install -r requirements.txt` to install the required packages.